 To help manage osteoarthritis pain, Tom Kellar and Colleen Fraser stay active, including taking regular walks near their Sudbury home.
 This activity keeps them aging well with the right care.

-Tom Kellar and his wife, Colleen Fraser, from Sudbury, Ont., have always tried to stay active by going to the gym, walking, or hitting the trails on snowshoes or skis during the winter.
-But in recent years, pain made exercise a challenge for them both.
+Tom Kellar and his wife, Colleen Fraser, from Sudbury, Ontario, have always tried to stay active by going to the gym, walking, or hitting the trails on snowshoes or skis during the winter.
+But in recent years, the pain made exercise a challenge for them both.

 For Tom, the pain was particularly bad in his left knee, while Colleen had both hand and knee pain.
 “When you’re in pain, you’re tired all the time.
 It has a negative effect on your day,” says Tom, 60, who works as a sales rep. His sister had a knee replaced, so he assumed he would as well someday.